wholefoodsbroccoli/debate-dragons/docs/what.md

 ## The Round Begins!

-### Prep Time
-After the teams and their sides are confirmed, the motion topic is released, and prep time begins.
-Each team gets 15 to 30 minutes of private time to talk and ready their case.
-The Government team typically stays within the debate room to plan, while the Opposition team prepares outside.

-Debaters are not allowed to use the internet or AI.
-In physical tournaments, speakers generally must take notes on paper.

 ### The Motion
 Each motion in the debate has a **keyword.** The keyword shows teams what they have to do to win the debate, and which arguments they're allowed to make according to the rules.